-Our three main roles - as a regulator, influencer and deliverer - remain important as we have our biggest impact when the three work together.
-Throughout the period of our Corporate Strategy we will use our mixture of funding to keep these roles in balance.
-Our Government grant of c. £6 million is crucial to our work as an independent statutory local authority with a core planning function.
+Our three main roles - as a regulator, influencer and deliverer - remain important, as our impact is greatest when the three work together.
+Throughout this Corporate Strategy period we will use our mixture of funding to keep these roles in balance.
+Our government grant of circa £6 million is crucial to our work as an independent statutory local authority with a core planning function.
 Our regulatory work will be funded by the Defra grant and we will continue to make the most efficient and effective use of resources in this area.
-We will support our influencing and delivery roles through the Defra grant, but in addition we will have a programme to secure funding from income generation, external funding, and donations to resource these roles more effectively.
+We will support our influencing and delivery roles through the Defra grant as well as securing funding from income generation, external funding and donations to resource these roles more effectively.
 This will ensure the investment of government funding will lever at least an equal investment from other sources.
-Through our active volunteering strategy we will continue to offer and attract a large volunteer workforce that complements our contracted workforce.
+Through our active volunteering strategy, we will continue to offer and attract a large volunteer workforce that complements our contracted workforce.